CVE-2026-32283: CWE-667: Improper Locking in Go standard library crypto/tls

 Technical Summary

-This vulnerability arises from improper locking (CWE-667) in the Go standard library's crypto/tls implementation of TLS 1.3.
-Specifically, when multiple key update messages are sent post-handshake in a single record, the connection can enter a deadlock state.
-This deadlock leads to uncontrolled consumption of system resources, causing a denial of service condition.
-The flaw affects Go versions from 0 up to 1.26.0-0.
-No CVSS score or official remediation level is currently available.
+This vulnerability (CVE-2026-32283) involves improper locking (CWE-667) in the Go standard library's crypto/tls package.
+Specifically, when multiple TLS 1.3 key update messages are sent in a single record post-handshake, the connection can deadlock due to locking issues.
+This deadlock leads to uncontrolled resource consumption and denial of service.
+The issue affects Go versions up to 1.26.0-0.
+The CVSS v3.1 base score is 7.5, reflecting network attack vector, low attack complexity, no privileges required, no user interaction, unchanged scope, no confidentiality or integrity impact, but high availability impact.
+No patch or official remediation level has been published yet.

 Potential Impact

-The vulnerability can cause a denial of service by deadlocking TLS 1.3 connections in affected Go applications.
-This results in uncontrolled resource consumption, potentially degrading service availability.
-There is no evidence of exploitation in the wild at this time.
+The vulnerability can cause a denial of service by deadlocking TLS 1.3 connections in the Go crypto/tls package, leading to uncontrolled resource consumption.
+There is no impact on confidentiality or integrity.
+No known exploits have been reported in the wild.

 Mitigation Recommendations

 Patch status is not yet confirmed — check the vendor advisory for current remediation guidance.
-Until an official fix is released, users should monitor updates from the Go project.
-No vendor advisory or patch links are currently available.
+Until an official fix is released, consider limiting exposure of services using affected Go versions or implementing network-level protections to mitigate potential denial of service attempts.
+Monitor vendor channels for updates.

 CVE-2026-32283: CWE-667: Improper Locking in Go standard library crypto/tls